Medic5700/Py3-HexEdit-Lite/ReadMe.txt

 Running:
     Run Py3HexEditLite.py with Python3 #you can give a file name for an arg to open You can also enter a filename when you open it if no args were given
-    Note: CTRL+C will not exit, use CTRL+A (a temporary placeholder)
+    Note: CTRL+C will not exit, use CTRL+Q
 Controls:
     Arrow keys   - move curser
-    CTRL+A       - quit program (a temperary placeholder binding) CTRL+S       - save
+    CTRL+Q       - quit program
+    CTRL+S       - save
     DEL          - deletes a byte
     A hex number - write a byte at curser location